Callan-Symanzik-like equation in information theory: What controls these jumps in CGR?

-It has been seen that the complexity equals anything shows some jumps in the complexity growth rate while the former proposals do not.
-This phenomenon raises the question that why there are these jumps in this proposal and what they refer to.
-Are they related to a physical phenomena?
-In this section we answer to the questions affirmatively and seeking the reason on the boundary theory of the bulk.
+The "complexity = anything" proposal exhibits jumps in the complexity growth rate while the former proposals do not.
+This phenomenon raises the question that why there are these jumps in this proposal.
+Are they related to a physical phenomenon?
+In this section we answer to the questions affirmatively and seek the reason in the boundary theory of the bulk.

-The jump occurs around the asymptotic behavior of CGR, the extrimum values of $P_v$, when the potential \eqref{poten} has a local maxima, in other words $\frac{d\tilde{U}}{dr}=0$.
+The late time jump and consequently the sharp transition occurs around the asymptotic behavior of CGR, the extremum values of $P_v$, when the potential \eqref{poten} has a local maxima, in other words $\frac{d\tilde{U}}{dr}=0$ around the jumps (for details see Appendix \ref{potjump}).
+A schematic behavior of the potential $\tilde{U}$ is demonstrated in Fig.(\ref{u}). \\

+Since the jump locations $r_i$ are determined by the behavior of $\tilde{U}(r)$, we can express this condition using the Fefferman-Graham expansion at finite $r_i$ cut-off, which directly links it to the boundary energy-momentum tensor and its properties.
 For a generic solution we have got: